What happens if fault can’t be determined after a car accident?

 What About Hit and Runs?

-In a hit-and-run situation, the other driver is unknown.
-However, the insurance company will still conduct an investigation to determine fault.
+In a hit-and-run scenario, the other driver remains unidentified.
+However, the insurance company will still carry out an investigation to determine fault, especially in instances of a not-at-fault collision claim where the driver chooses not to go through insurance for the car accident.

 First, the insurance company may want you to file a police report after an accident – especially if the incident caused significant damages or injuries.